 Caturra variety, washed process

-This is our second time purchasing from Jairo Arcila’s Santa Monica, and have done so through import partner, Cofinet.
+This is the first time we’ve purchased from La Esmeralda, and have done so through import partners, Cofinet.